-If you notice any of these signs or symptoms with your own child, or with your teen’s friends, you will want to approach the topic as quickly as possible.
+Teens are especially vulnerable to drug abuse and addiction because of peer pressure.
+Often they also lack the understanding of the consequences.
+Thus, teens go overboard with drinking and drugs.
+As a parent, you need to understand the warning signs and symptoms of drug abuse.
+Destinations for Teens can help identify issues.
+If you notice any of the following signs or symptoms, you will want to approach the topic as quickly as possible.
 The sooner that your teen gets the treatment he or she needs, the better their chances are of long-term recovery.

 What are the Signs and Symptoms of Teen Drug Abuse?